MicroEJ/docs/PlatformDeveloperGuide/platformMigration.rst

 #.
 Configure the :ref:`BSP Connection <bsp_connection>`.
 #.
 Add the :ref:`Build Script <bsp_connection_build_script>` and :ref:`Run Script <bsp_connection_run_script>`.

+.. _platform_migration_repository:

 Create an Architecture Repository
 ---------------------------------

-The first step is to create an Architecture Repository.
-The MicroEJ Architecture and MicroEJ Packs are provided in the ``platformArchitecture`` directory of the `fullPackaging` package.
+The first step is to create an Architecture Repository, using the MicroEJ Architecture and MicroEJ Packs provided in the ``platformArchitecture`` directory of the `fullPackaging` package.

+.. note:: If the Architecture and Packs used by the Platform are already stored on the module repositories provided by MicroEJ Corp (:ref:`Central Repository <central_repository>`, :ref:`Developer Repository <developer_repository>`), or on your organization's repositories, then move to the next step.

 By default, we provide the steps to extend the default :ref:`MicroEJ SDK settings file configuration <mmm_configuration>` with local MicroEJ Architecture and MicroEJ Packs modules.